awsdocs/amazon-cloudfront-developer-guide/doc_source/georestrictions.md

 1. The edge location in Milan looks up your distribution and determines that the user in Monaco is not allowed to download your content\.

-1. CloudFront returns an HTTP status code of 403 \(Forbidden\) to the user\.
+1. CloudFront returns an HTTP status code `403 (Forbidden)` to the user\.

-You can optionally configure CloudFront to return a custom error message to the user, and you can specify how long you want CloudFront to cache the error response for the requested file; the default value is five minutes\.
+You can optionally configure CloudFront to return a custom error message to the user, and you can specify how long you want CloudFront to cache the error response for the requested file\.
+The default value is 5 minutes\.
 For more information, see [Creating a Custom Error Page for Specific HTTP Status Codes](custom-error-pages.md)\.

 Geo restriction applies to an entire web distribution\.
 If you need to apply one restriction to part of your content and a different restriction \(or no restriction\) to another part of your content, you must either create separate CloudFront web distributions or use a third\-party geolocation service\.